cantaloupe-project/cantaloupe/README.md

 ### Branching

-Cantaloupe uses the
-[Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows#gitflow-workflow)
-branching model. `develop` is the main branch that tracks the current state of the next non-bugfix release.
+Cantaloupe uses a basic version of the [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows#gitflow-workflow) branching model. `develop` is the main branch that tracks the current state of the next non-bugfix release.
 Significant features branch off of that into feature branches (`feature/feature-name`), from which they can be integrated into a particular release.

-When a major or minor version is ready for release in `develop`, it branches off into a `release/n.n` branch, where its version is set.
-Finally, that is merged into `master`, where the release is tagged and the release archive is created.
+When a major or minor version in `develop` is ready for release, it merges into a `release/n.n` branch, where the release is tagged and the release archive is created.

-Bugfixes that would increment a minor version of a release are applied to the release branch for that release, and merged back into `develop`.
+Bugfixes that would increment a minor version of a release are applied to its release branch and merged back into `develop`.

 ## Prerelease